Embed Your Webchat Channel

 const { type } = JSON.parse(event.data);

-if (type === 'aisera.webchat.internal.initialized') {
+if (type === "aisera.webchat.internal.initialized") {

 // Then it's a Web Chat Initialized event.